 - 50 mile runners will be assigned 4 digit numbers (numbers 1000 through 1300)

-Your drop bag MUST be left at the Ski Basin Transit Center on Friday, September 14, between 3 and 8 PM!
+Your drop bag MUST be left at the Gondola on Friday, September 14, between 3 and 8 PM!
 Drop bags will be permitted only at Base Camp (mile 18 and 32) and the finish.
 Please be sure to affix your bib number, name and designated aid station to each of your drop bags!

 We will try to get the drop bags returned as quickly as we can, but they’ll have to be picked up by Sunday 7-10 AM.
 If not, it goes to charity.
 Or the circular file.
 PLEASE NOTE: WE WILL NO LONGER SHIP DROP BAGS BACK TO YOU.
 NO EXCEPTIONS.
 PLEASE ARRANGE TO HAVE SOMEONE PICK UP YOUR DROP BAG IF YOU CAN'T DO SO.
 REPEAT: WE WILL NO LONGER SHIP DROP BAGS BACK TO YOU!

 There is a mandatory pre-race briefing Friday, September 14 at 6:00 PM outside at the Stage next to the Gondola.
 PLEASE BRING YOUR OWN CHAIR!
 We will try not to be too verbose but we will issue you the usual warnings about the weather, checking in and out of the aid stations, following the course markings, and absolutely not littering, and of course, there will be a drawing for some awfully decent gifts.
 But all bunnies have to be there to hear it in person to win them and get your race packet.